How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Empirical Evaluation

-Table~\ref{table:real-results-cert-both} shows multiple metrics of certifiable robustness of each GNN model under a randomization scheme allowing for both addition and deletion of edges; we additionally report results under randomization schemes allowing only addition or deletion in Table \ref{table:real-results-cert-add-or-del}.
+Table~\ref{table:real-results-cert-both} shows multiple metrics of certifiable robustness of each GNN model under edge randomization schemes allowing both addition and deletion, and allowing addition only; we additionally report results under a scheme allowing only deletion on our \githubrepo.
 For the scheme allowing both addition and deletion, we observe that all heterophily-adjusted methods have better certifiable robustness compared to methods without the design.
-Specifically, on homophilous datasets (Cora and Citeseer), methods with the identified design achieve an up to 1.6 times relative improvement in accumulated certification.
-On heterophilous datasets (FB100 and Snap), they outperform the baselines by a factor of 4.4.
-In the more challenging case with the addition only scheme, methods with the design also show up to 1.2 times relative increase in AC on the homophilous datasets and 5.0 times relative increase in AC on the heterophilous datasets compared to the baselines.
-For the deletion only scheme, unvaccinated models like GCN already have decent certifiable robustness in this scenario.
-This is commensurate with our discussions in \S\ref{sec:exp-perturb-observations} that deletions create less severe perturbations.
+Specifically, on homophilous datasets (Cora and Citeseer), methods with the identified design achieve an up to 5.3 times relative improvement in accumulated certification.
+On heterophilous datasets (FB100 and Snap), they outperform the baselines by a factor of 11.1.
+In the more challenging case with the addition only scheme, methods with the design also show up to 2.9 times relative increase in AC on the homophilous datasets and 11.0 times relative increase in AC on the heterophilous datasets compared to the baselines.
+For the deletion only scheme, we find that unvaccinated models like GCN already have decent certifiable robustness in this scenario, commensurating with our discussions in \S\ref{sec:exp-perturb-observations} that deletions create less severe perturbations.
 Overall, our results show that models featuring our identified design achieve significantly improved \emph{certifiable robustness} compared to models lacking this design.
 However, like in our empirical robustness evaluation, architectural differences lead to some variability of robustness; the results also show tradeoffs between accuracy and robustness.
-We also observe that the robustness rankings for methods under certifiable and empirical robustness are different, as in the previous results from \citet{geisler2020reliable}; we discuss possible reasons in App. ~\ref{app:real-empirical-cert-diff}.
+We also observe that the rankings under certifiable and empirical robustness are different, as in the previous results from \cite{geisler2020reliable}; {we discuss more in our \repo}.